- See a full list of publications

 I am a feminist socio-legal scholar and a critical gerontologist, interested in how age(ing), gender and sexuality intersect and interact with law.
 I have taught undergraduate and postgraduate law at: Keele Law School; Coventry Law School; the Open University; and the Southwest University of Political Science & Law (SWUPL), Chongqing, China.
 I have been a visiting scholar at Beasley School of Law, Temple University, Philadelphia, USA and at Emory Law School, Emory University, Atlanta, USA.
 I have previously been a research fellow at the University of Leeds, University of Oxford, University of Southampton and University of Surrey.

 My monograph, Ageing, Gender and Sexuality: Equality in Later Life (2016, Routledge) won the Socio Legal Studies Association (SLSA) Early Career Book Prize for 2017.

-Older LGBT people: health and social care inequalities in UK regulatory contexts (PI)
+Older LGBT people: health and healthcare inequalities in the UK

-I am happy to consider supervision of PhD dissertations in the following areas:
+I am happy to consider supervision of PhD dissertations in the following areas in relation to:

 Please see a full list of my publications, other outputs and activities in the York research database

 Member of the Socio-Legal Studies Association

 Member of the British Society of Gerontology

 Submitted written evidence on older LGBT Health and Healthcare Inequalities to the Women & Equalities Committee inquiry into Health and social care and LGBT communities